foremast/foremast/README.rst

 pipeline.json
 ~~~~~~~~~~~~~

-A :doc:`pipeline_json`, will be needed for each application.
-We have a lot of defaults
+A :file:`pipeline_json`, will be needed for each application.
+We have a lot of
- in place for ``pipeline.json``, take a look at the :doc:`pipeline_json` docs for all options.
+defaults in place for ``pipeline.json``, take a look at the :ref:`pipeline.json`
+docs for all options.

 Minimum
 ^^^^^^^